microsix/Plane/README.md

 Now, there is a draft about the basic information.
 Every member can modify it when needed.

-Development enviroment: Android Studio 1.1.0+ & Android SDK level 21+
+Development enviroment: Android Studio 1.1.0+ & Android SDK API Level 21+